A Return to Coney

 * * *

-And now for something that caught my eye in the June 23 issue…a bit of filler art that broke up some copy on page 34:
+And now for something that caught my eye in the June 23 issue…a bit of filler art by Eldon Kelley that broke up some copy on page 34:

-This particular illustration was also featured in one of the New Yorker’s earliest issues—March 21, 1925—in a two-part comic panel (below).
-I am puzzled why the New Yorker, flush with artistic talent by 1928, reused this illustration.
+This particular illustration was also featured in one of The New Yorker’s earliest issues—March 21, 1925—in a two-part comic panel (below).
+I am puzzled why the magazine, flush with artistic talent by 1928, reused this Kelley illustration.
 Perhaps the layout editors figured since the readership was so small in March 1925, no one would notice.

 And we leave with yet another look at some Jazz Age shenanigans, courtesy cartoonist Peter Arno: